-Crimes reported to counselors at the Ball State Counseling and Psychological Services Center, (765) 285-1736, or to staff at the University Health Center, (765) 285-8432, are confidential by law.
-Some off-campus reports may also be legally confidential, such as reports to a private physician or local counseling services.
+Crimes reported to counselors at the Ball State Counseling Center, (765) 285-1736, or to medical staff at the University Health Center, (765) 285-8432, are confidential by law.
+Some off-campus reports also may be legally confidential, such as reports to a private physician or local counseling services.